zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 **Composition** - The elements that make a specific song (not a specific recording) unique, such as melody, lyrics, and beat.
 A composition can have many recordings.

-**Compulsory License** - An exception to U.S. copyright law that grants permission to anyone wishing to use a songwriter’s work - whether or not the songwriter wants to grant the license - if the song has already been commercially released.
+**Compulsory License** - An exception to U.S. copyright law that grants permission to anyone wishing to use a songwriter’s work - whether the songwriter wants to grant the license - if the song has already been commercially released.
 Compulsory licenses must be issued for physical reproductions of a song (such as an LP, CD, or digital download), streaming a song, for use in cable television rebroadcast, on the Public Broadcasting System (PBS), or in jukeboxes.

 **Copyright** - The rights granted by law to the creator of an original work.
 A creator (e.g., a songwriter or author) is entitled to the right to copy, distribute, and adapt their work.
 Under U.S. copyright law, as soon as a writer makes a tangible copy of a work, the writer owns its copyright.
 Put another way, if you imagine a song in your head, you have no copyright—but once you write the song down or record it, you are its copyright holder.